JamesBrill/Markov-Chain-Text-Generator/README.md

 # Markov Chain Text Generator

 Takes text from a file and generates some random (but readable) text from it using a Markov chain.
-Bigger input text is recommended for more interesting results. **Python 3 only.**
+Bigger input text is recommended for more interesting results.

 ### Options